 11. Revenue Churn Rate

-Definition: % of MRR lost from churned and contracted customers
+Definition: Percentage of MRR lost from churned customers and downgrades.

 Formula: